-Jurgen create his first knife at the age of 14, as a member of a metal-craft club.
+Jurgen created his first knife at the age of 14, as a member of a metal-craft club.
 After completing a 3-year apprenticeship as a silversmith, he studied metal design at an art university.
-Jurgen made his first folding knife the same year he graduated, showing his rich background in sculpture, art and metal design.
+Jurgen made his first folding knife the same year he graduated, showing his rich background in sculpture, art, and metal design.
 Even his first knives were true sculptures in steel, lavishly adorned with exotic materials.
-After starting to attend exhibitions worldwide in 1989, Jurgen became famous for his knife art that was sometimes difficult to comprehend even for seasoned knifemakers.
+After starting to attend exhibitions worldwide in 1989, Jurgen became famous for his knife art which was sometimes difficult to comprehend even for seasoned custom knifemakers.
 Jurgen has received many awards for his unique knives.

 Kaj had made a few traditional Scandinavian knives by the time he was 20.
 Soon, Kaj was taught to forge blades by an old smith, and, at the age of 26, Kaj started his career as a full-time knifemaker.
 Soon, he began making all kinds of knives: hunters, daggers and fighting knives.
 Kaj has attended many knife shows in the USA, France, Italy and Japan.
 His focus is on lockback and slip-joint folding knives, but he also enjoys making multi-blade folders and daggers.